House of David (TV series): Music

 The music for the television series House of David was composed by Kevin Kiner along with his children, Sean and Deana.
 The trio has previously worked on series such as Star Wars: The Clone Wars and Narcos: Mexico.

 For House of David, their composition incorporates a blend of traditional Middle Eastern instrumentation and contemporary orchestral elements, aiming to align with the historical setting while appealing to modern audiences.
 The series' official soundtrack, House of David: Season One, was released digitally on February 27, 2025, to coincide with the show's premiere.

 Additionally, a compilation album titled Music Inspired by the Prime Video Original Series "House of David" features songs from various artists that complement the themes of the series.
 The album was made available for pre-save on February 21, 2025.

 Release

 The series premiered on February 27, 2025, with the first three episodes made available for streaming.
 New episodes were released weekly on Thursdays Prime Video, with the season finale airing on April 3, 2025.
-In its first week, the series reached #2 on Prime's most watched list.
-It drew 22 million viewers in the first 17 days, leading Amazon Prime to quickly renew it for a second season.

 Season 2 debuted on October 5, 2025, initially as an exclusive to subscribers to the Wonder Project add-on to Amazon Prime Video.
-It will be released to all Amazon Prime subscribers at a later date.
+It was released to all Amazon Prime subscribers on March 27, 2026.

 Reception

+Audience viewership

+House of David debuted at No. 3 on Amazon Prime Video’s streaming charts and rose to No. 2 during its first week on the platform’s most-watched list.
+The series later reached No. 1 following the release of its finale episode.
+It drew 22 million viewers within its first 17 days in the US, after which Amazon Prime Video renewed the series for a second season.
+The series had reached more than 44 million viewers worldwide at the time of the season 2 release.